sahidvelji/cli/docs/commands/openfeature_generate_go.md

 ### Options

 ```
-  -h, --help                  help for go
+  -h, --helps                  help for go
       --package_name string   Name of the Go package to be generated.
 ```